-SEO is a tool that allows ecommerce merchants to have longevity and business success in a changing market.
-It’s less expensive than pay-per-click (PPC) and more futureproof than investing in marketplaces.
-Good SEO will drive more organic traffic to your ecommerce store and encourage repeat sales.
+SEO is a strategic set of pracctices that allow ecommerce merchants to have longevity and business success in a changing online market.
+SEO is less expensive than pay-per-click (PPC) and more futureproof than fad-oriented social channels.
+Good ecommerce SEO will drive more organic traffic to your ecommerce store and encourage repeat sales.
 Whether you are just starting out or looking to improve an existing online store, take a look at these easy on-site SEO hacks for your ecommerce store.

-Write killer content – amazing product descriptions are both sales pitches and a chance to hit keywords and optimize your site.
+- Write killer product content – amazing product descriptions are sales pitches and a chance to hit keywords and optimize your site.
 Use them wisely.

-Don’t ignore category descriptions – these can be another great way to add more keywords naturally…and add value to customers.
+- Don’t ignore category descriptions – these can be another great way to add more keywords to your site naturally…and they add a lot value to customers.

 Tip: Content doesn’t always have to be written.
 It also can take the form of photos, graphics and videos.
 Use the right SEO practices for this type of content so your site continues to shine.

 Focus your attention on technical SEO for your online store